metabeta -- A fast neural model for Bayesian mixed-effects regression: Methods

-where $T$ and thereby the approximation $p_\Pi(\boldsymbol \vartheta|\mathbf s)$ depend on the posterior network.
-Since the summary $\mathbf s$ of data $\mathbf D$ is itself depending on the summary network, the end-to-end loss can be written as The objective for the local parameters is completely analogous.
-We sum the local losses over groups and add the result to the global loss, which follows a potential factorization of the joint posterior over both types of regression parameters (see \appref{app:fac}).
+where the last term can again be expanded like above.
+The objective for the local parameters is completely analogous.
+We average the local losses over groups and add the result to the global loss, which follows a potential factorization of the joint posterior over both types of regression parameters (see \myappref{app:fac}).
 The expectation is approximated by averaging over the batch.
 Model weights are updated using the Schedule-Free AdamW optimizer \citep{Defazio.2024}.
 We train separate models for different numbers of fixed effects and random effects until convergence, which requires between \(10^{5}\) and \(10^{6}\) training sets in our case.